Written Late February, 2012

 I understand this is a home loan application and someone somewhere sitting behind a huge, beautifully hand-crafted, mahogany desk has a good reason for asking such questions based on market research and past home loan trends.
 Got it.
 But this kind of thinking and behavior isn’t reserved for strictly the home loan market.
 It’s present in our media, in our churches, in our schools, in our states.

 What is up with our country’s racist fad?
 What is up with Godly people—any people—thinking it’s okay to think someone is less than them, simply because of where they come from, what they look like or what language they speak?
 Since when is that behavior okay and if it’s not okay, then why is it still happening?
 How can we say we love God, knowing God loves everyone and then say we don’t love thiscertaingroupofpeople because they are in our country trying to create a better life for themselves and their families?
 Our country is a misnomer.
 Unless you sailed for months across the Atlantic on the Mayflower or were a settler in the West post-Louisiana purchase, you were just born here.
 You didn’t actually do anything to deserve to live here.
 Exception: Military personnel.
 Military personnel and military families are actively working to ensure you can still claim this as your country.
 Honestly, even if you are a direct descendent of George Washington, this is not your country by anything you did.
 This is your country because you were born here.
 End of story.
-This land was the Native American’s first if we want to get real picky, and God’s before that (and always) if we want to get even pickier.
+This land was the Native American’s first.
+God’s before that (and always) if we want to get real picky.
 So what right do you or I have to this land?
 None whatsoever.
 All of it is God’s.
 God is a really good sharer.
 We should be too.

 Racism.
 What a heavy, nasty, smelly, yucky word.
 I grew up believing racism was a thing of the past.
 I grew up believing racism was an American problem pre-1970s and a world problem pre-WWII.
 I thought history class taught me how WWII fixed racism against Jews.
 I thought history class taught me how Martin Luther King, Jr spurred the movement that ended racism against people with dark skin.
 Later I realized racism against the Jews still exists, racism against the Japanese worsened post-WWII, racism against people with dark skin is present today and racism against people with light skin exists too.
 I have witnessed racism on multiple occasions by multiple perpetrators against many ethnicities.
 I’m not speaking about sexism, although I’ve experienced that too.
 I’m speaking of Racism: the thought that someone’s ethnic background, most easily defined by appearance or skin color, distinguishes their worth or placement in society.
 (Or at least that’s my definition.)